 The building is closed and all services and meetings are held virtually.
 Employees may work from home or at the UUS building following COVID-19 health guidelines.
 Members must have an exception to use the church building for specific, limited essential purposes, and must sign in and out of the building, wear a mask, social distance, sanitize all surfaces touched, and practice good hand-hygiene.
 The front vestibule is open for supply pickup & drop off.
 The public is welcome to use our labyrinth and trails, with masks and social distancing required.

-Small group outdoor meetings of ten persons or less (from up to seven households) are allowed on UUS grounds, but must be scheduled in advance.
-Groups must take attendance, wear masks (everyone over 5 years old) maintain social distancing of six feet between households, and practice good hand-hygiene and disinfecting of surfaces.
+Small group outdoor meetings of ten persons or less (from up to seven households) are allowed on UUS grounds but must be scheduled in advance.
+Groups must take attendance, and everyone over two years old must wear masks when with those outside their “bubbles” (masks are required for everyone inside the building), maintain social distancing of six feet between “bubbles”, and practice good hand-hygiene and disinfecting of surfaces.
 Singing and wind instruments are prohibited, as is shared food.
 The building remains closed, with the same requirements for staff and necessary volunteers.
-The vestibule will continue to act as a pick up and drop off location, and bathrooms accessible for scheduled groups.
+The vestibule will continue to act as a pick-up and drop-off location, and bathrooms accessible for scheduled groups.
 The public is welcome to use our labyrinth and trails, with masks and social distancing required.

-Scheduled group meetings are expanded to up to 18 people outside, and twelve people (from up to 10 households) inside.
+Scheduled indoor group meetings are expanded to up to 50 people.
 The drink station in the Fellowship Hall may be used for coffee, ice, and other beverages.
-The building will be open for limited hours, and staff may choose what in person contact to offer.
+The building will be open for limited hours, and staff may choose what in-person contact to offer.
+Planning is in process for outdoor and indoor services in the fall, as well as for indoor children/youth religious education.
 All other group requirements from Phase Three apply.

 “The New Normal,” with the building and grounds open for meetings and worship for all ages.
 Guidelines will be established based on current science to maintain the safety of the staff and congregation.